vincentrose88/GRS/README.md

   * `./0_setup.sh path-to-impute-folder-with-vcfs`

-2. (Optinal) Create the formatted vcf-file for R by:
+2. (Optinal) Create the formatted vcf-file for R by (using the names of the SNPs to search through vcfs):

   * `./1_create_geno_from_vcf.sh SNPlist.csv`

   * When finished (quits after submitting two scripts to the grid-engine (check with qstat -f)) two files are created in the folder: `genoFile.noHead` and `newHeader` along some gridengine outputs

+  * **Alternatively, use the SNPextractor to extract SNPs more effectivly (from positions instead of names) and use the -g flag to get GRS ready output (`genoFile.noHead` and `newHeader`)**

 3. Then run the main script with the arguments as follows.
 If you have created your own geno file, header and/or ld-file, then these can be specified with --geno, --head and --ldfile, repectively.